windhustler/audits/solo/Prophet-Router-Security-Review.md

 This is a time, resource, and expertise-bound effort where I try to find as many vulnerabilities as possible.
 I can not guarantee 100% security after the review or even if the review will find any vulnerabilities.
 Subsequent security reviews, bug bounty programs, and on-chain monitoring are recommended.

-# About Josip Končurat
+# About Windhustler

-**Josip Končurat** is an independent smart contract security researcher.
+**Windhustler** is an independent smart contract security researcher.
 Having extensive experience in developing and managing DeFi projects holding millions in TVL, he is putting his best efforts into security research & reviews.
 Check his previous work [here](https://github.com/windhustler/audits) or reach out on X [@windhustler](https://twitter.com/windhustler).